LinkedInLearning/essential-jenkins-2468076/Ch01/01_03-solution-deploy-a-jenkins-server/README.md

 ## The Solution uses Amazon Web Services
 The solution demonstrated in the courseI uses the Amazon web services public Cloud platform.
 Prequisites to the solution include:

-- Creating a key pair for SSH connections
+- Create a key pair for SSH connections
-- Creating an ec2 instance using a Ubuntu AMI
+- Create an ec2 instance using a Ubuntu AMI
-- Creating an elastic IP for persistent DNS assignment
+- Create an elastic IP for persistent DNS assignment

 ## Exercise files are available for this challenge.
 There's a script that will update the Ubuntu OS, install NGINX, and install Jenkins.
 So you won’t have to do an installation from scratch.